AxelG/CocoaTabs/windows/README.txt

 ## Installation

-1. Extract the files from this ZIP weherever you may prefer to install CocoaTabs.
+1. Extract the files from this folder weherever you may prefer to install CocoaTabs.

 2. Execute the "windows_installer.bat" file.